dj3c1t/sourceml/docs/upgrade.md

 ```
 #### The installer status

-Finally disable the Sourceml installer, to skip the install page.
+Disable the Sourceml installer, to skip the install page.

 At the end of the **.env** file, change :